derektypist/bootstrap/README.md

 # Derek Dhammaloka's Bootstrap Experience (Version 3.3.7)

 Welcome to My Bootstrap Experience.
+The purpose of this project is to investigate my experiences of Bootstrap (e.g. Jumbotron).

 ## UX